OpenTreeOfLife/opentree/curator/README.md

         "provenance" returns a simple, ad-hoc JSON with initial call details.
     "dataDeposit" should be a URL that should be added to the meta element in the Open Tree NexSON object.
-    "inputformat" should be "nexus", "newick", or "nexml" default is "nexus"
+    "inputFormat" should be "nexus", "newick", or "nexml" default is "nexus"
+    "idPrefix" should be an empty string (or all whitespace) if you want to use the firstAvailableXXXID args:
+        firstAvailableEdgeID,
+        firstAvailableNodeID,
+        firstAvailableOTUID,
+        firstAvailableOTUsID,
+        firstAvailableTreeID,
+        firstAvailableTreesID
+      If idPrefix is not all whitespace it will be stripped, the NCLconverter default names are used
+      If idPrefix is not supplied, a uuid will be the prefix for the names and the names will follow the NCL converter defaults

 The service operates by:
     1. taking the input file and a unique string (could be a uuid).